Black & White (video game): Plot

 The player begins on an island as a new god, created from a family's prayers.
-After saving their drowning son, the god follows the grateful family to their village.
-A large creature is later discovered who tells of its former master, a god named Nemesis, who desires to reign supreme as the one true god by destroying all others.
+After saving their son from sharks, the god follows the grateful family to their village.
+A large creature (a lion, a bear or a sheep, depending on your creature), known as the Guide, is later discovered who tells the player of its former master, a god named Nemesis, who desires to reign supreme as the one true god by destroying all others.
 The player is told of the Creed; an energy source with the ability to destroy gods.
-Nemesis destroys his former creature and attacks the village.
-A mysterious vortex opens that the player enters to escape Nemesis.
-The player is transported to a second island and greeted by another god, Khazar.
+Nemesis, upon hearing this, destroys his former creature and attacks the village.
+Shortly after a mysterious vortex opens and the player enters to escape Nemesis.
+He's transported to a second island and greeted by another god, Khazar.
 Khazar reveals that it was he who sent the vortex and requests assistance against another god, Lethys, Nemesis' underling, in exchange for resources to rebuild the village.

-Later, Nemesis destroys Khazar and steals his piece of the Creed.
-Lethys then kidnaps the player's creature, taking it through a vortex.
+Later, Nemesis destroys Khazar and his creature, stealing his piece of the Creed in the process.
+Lethys then kidnaps the player's creature, taking it through a vortex that, unlike the others, closes automatically.
 In the third land, the creature is held in stasis by three magical pillars.
-After the creature is freed, Lethys grants the player a piece of the Creed and opens a vortex where another can be found.
+After the creature is freed by converting the villages (and avoiding their reconversion by both burning unbelievers and a wolf pack), Lethys implores the player not to take his last village, grants the player a piece of the Creed and opens a vortex.
 The player returns to the first land, now cursed by Nemesis; fireballs and lightning rain from the sky.
-After the curses are lifted by destroying the three guardian stones, and the piece of the Creed is claimed, Nemesis appears, inviting the player to his realm.
+After the curses are lifted by destroying the three guardian stones, a cursed village is freed and the piece of the Creed is claimed, Nemesis appears, inviting the player to his realm.
 On the last island, Nemesis curses the player's creature, causing it to slowly change alignments, shrink, and grow weaker.
-When the final piece of the Creed is obtained, the player destroys Nemesis, and is left as the only god in the world.
+When the final piece of the Creed is obtained, the player destroys Nemesis and is left as the only god in the world.